nakji-network/connector/examples/compound/README.md

 # Compound Connector
-This is an example connector that uses base connector and proto registry.
+This is an example compound connector that uses `EthereumConnector` as a base connector.